zama-ai/concrete/docs/tutorial/workarounds.md

 ## Retrieving a value within an encrypted array with an encrypted index

-This example show how to deal with an array and an encrypted index.
+This example shows how to deal with an array and an encrypted index.
 It will create a "selection" array filled with `0` except for the requested index that will be `1`, and sum the products of all array values by this selection array:

 ```python
 import numpy as np